 As you can see, West Virginia dog bite laws can be complex.
 To understand how your specific case may be affected by our state’s statutes and leash laws, you will need to get in touch a lawyer who’s experienced in handling animal injury claims.

-Pursue Just Compensation With West Virginia Dog Bite Lawyers Who Care
+Pursue Just Compensation With Charleston Dog Bite Lawyers Who Care

 Dog bite injuries can be extremely serious in nature and have a greater chance of becoming infected than most puncture wounds due to the bacteria inside of a dog’s mouth.
 If you have been bit, you have a chance of contracting a serious disease like rabies, tetanus, MRSA, or Pasteurella from an open wound.